eclipse-cbi/jiro/README.md

 ### jenkins-cli.sh

 Give it the folder to an instance and it will let you call any Jenkins CLI commands at the proper URL.
-You can get the list of available commands by running.
+You can get the list of available commands by running

+      $ ./jenkins-cli.sh instances/<project_full_name> help

 #### Examples